Pediatric elbow (AP view)

 The projection demonstrates the elbow joint in its natural anatomical position allowing for adequate radiographic examination of the articulations of the elbow including the radiohumeral and humeroulnar joints.

-It is useful in evaluating infections, suspected dislocations or fractures, and localizing foreign bodies in the distal humerus, and proximal forearm.
+It is useful in pediatric imaging for evaluating infections, suspected dislocations or fractures, and localizing foreign bodies in the distal humerus, and proximal forearm.

 - patient is seated next to the table